QUESTIONS ON WALKING ALONGSIDE SOMEONE

 Dementia is technically a brain condition i.e. neurological disorder.
 It does impact mental health of the one having this condition and their significant others.
 For more information, please visit www.who.int/news-room/fact-sheets/detail/dementia

 Q15.
 I am a 65 yr old man.
 I am having lack of sleep.
-Mostly 5 hrs plus only every night, feel tired and sleepy.
+I can sleep only about 5 hrs plus every night, then waking up feeling tired and sleepy.
 Having poor memory and worrying about dementia.
-Damage to brain.
+I feel its damaging to the brain.
 Any cure?
 I also have depression since about 16 yrs ago.
 Never consulted any doctors.
 Any help?

 It would be good for you to visit a Psychiatrist to address your concerns regarding sleep, memory and mood challenges.
 The Psychiatrist known to manage dementia and aging-related psychological conditions is Dr Philip George at Assunta Hospital.
 No harm making an appointment to see him to clarify what you can do to manage your concerns and to move forward in making life more manageable for you.

 Q16.
-OCD – who to see first: Psychiatrist or Psychologist?
-If OCD sufferers refuse to see specialists, what to do?
+For OCD condition – who should he/she to see first: Psychiatrist or Psychologist?
+If someone with OCD condition refuses to see specialists, what is there do?

 It depends on how severe the symptoms this person is experiencing ie. how much has this condition affected his/her daily life and social interactions.
 If significantly affected, it would be advisable to seek a Psychiatrist first to determine if medication is necessary.
 If no medication is necessary, a follow up with a series of therapy with a clinical psychologist is recommended.

 Q17.
-Really thankful for the informative info that allowed me to understand my 13 yr old boy better.
-I’ve been struggling to deal with him for the past one year.
-However, with the info I know today, I still have one concern.
-I suspect he has Tics, as he likes to do actions such as head-jerking and shoulder-shrugging and these 2 months with loud nose sniffing sound.
-I also suspect he had OCD as his room is really totally tidy and we are not allowed to move his things as he will get upset.
-How can me and my husband can play a role to help him?
+Really thankful for the helpful information given from the talk which has allowed me to understand my 13 yr old boy better.
+I have been struggling to deal with him for the past one year.
+However, with the info I gained today, I still have one concern.
+I suspect he has Tics, as he likes to do actions such as head-jerking and shoulder-shrugging and in these 2 months, constantly making loud nose sniffling sound.
+I also suspect he has OCD as his room is extremely tidy and no one is allowed to move his things as he will get upset.
+As parents, what role can we play to help him?

 It would be advisable to bring your son to visit a Psychiatrist who specializes in children and adolescents to address your concerns regarding his tics and suspected OCD symptoms.
 An example of hospitals that has an adolescence unit is Hospital Kuala Lumpur.
 You can set an appointment with the Child/Adolescent psychiatrist there.

 Q18.
-If someone at one time “menangis”, then at the other time create issues.
+If someone cried and then at the other time create issues.
 Is this considered as mental health problem?

 This question is difficult to address because there is very limited information to work on.

 Q19.
-Your advise for those who are having family members who cause problems and daily stress but do not care to co-operate which causes unending stress.
+Please give advise for people who has family members who cause problems and yet does not seem to care to resolve any issues which causes unending stress.

 Effective communication is needed.
 Also, the cause of family problems is usually multifactorial and multi-party.
 You are advised to speak to a counselor.

 Q20.
-Do we equate emotions expressed such as emotional outburst, anger & rage, frustration, irritation, devastation and depression to a person having mental illness?
+Do we label people with emotions such as emotional outburst, anger & rage, frustration, irritation, devastation and depression as a person having mental illness?